emzap79/QRCs/README.md

 # About

-This is a collection of my quick reference cards ("cheat sheets") on diverse code and linux related terminal commands.
-In all cases they existed before I took my 'final shape' on them, so please have a look on the regarding copyrightnotice before you consider to distribute or forking them.
+This is a collection of my Quick Reference Cards ("QRCs") on diverse code and linux related terminal commands.
+Please have a look on the regarding copyrightnotice before you consider their use for commercial purpose.

 ## Content

-My repo contains qrc's of the following issues
+My repo contains qrc's based on the following issues

 - R
 - GIT